aharonmaghen/github-project-search-assistant-mcp/README.md

 - `user_task` (str): The task the user wants to accomplish

 **Returns:** Structured analysis including:
-- Why this project helps with the task
+- Why this repository helps with the task
 - Installation steps and prerequisites
 - Usage guidance and example code
 - Key features